Skin effect: Formula

 This departure from the usual formula only applies for materials of rather low conductivity and at frequencies where the vacuum wavelength is not much larger than the skin depth itself.
 For instance, bulk silicon (undoped) is a poor conductor and has a skin depth of about 40 meters at 100 kHz (λ = 3 km).
 However, as the frequency is increased well into the megahertz range, its skin depth never falls below the asymptotic value of 11 meters.
-The conclusion is that in poor solid conductors, such as undoped silicon, skin effect doesn't need to be taken into account in most practical situations: Any current is equally distributed throughout the material's cross-section, regardless of its frequency.
+The conclusion is that in poor solid conductors, such as undoped silicon, skin effect does not need to be taken into account in most practical situations.

-Current density in a round conductor
+Round wire

 When skin depth is not small with respect to the radius of the wire, current density may be described in terms of Bessel functions.
 The current density inside round wire away from the influences of other fields, as function of distance from the axis is given by: